Section 512 Study

 While Congress understood that it would be essential to address online infringement as the internet continued to grow, it may have been difficult to anticipate the online world as we now know it, where each day users upload hundreds of millions of photos, videos and other items, and service providers receive over a million notices of alleged infringement.
 The growth of the internet has highlighted issues concerning section 512 that appear ripe for study.
 Accordingly, as recommended by the Register of Copyrights, Maria A. Pallante, in testimony and requested by Ranking Member Conyers at an April 2015 House Judiciary Committee hearing, the Office is initiating a study to evaluate the impact and effectiveness of section 512 and has issued a Notice of Inquiry requesting public comment.
 Among other issues, the Office will consider the costs and burdens of the notice-and-takedown process on large- and small-scale copyright owners, online service providers, and the general public.
 The Office will also review how successfully section 512 addresses online infringement and protects against improper takedown notices.

-The Office received over 92,000 initial submissions by the April 1, 2016 deadline for initial comments.
-The Office will be holding public roundtables on May 2nd and 3rd in New York and May 12th and 13th in San Francisco to seek further input on the section 512 study.
+The Office received over 92,000 written submissions by the April 1, 2016 deadline for the first round of public comments.
+The Office then held public roundtables on May 2nd and 3rd in New York and May 12th and 13th in San Francisco to seek further input on the section 512 study.
+Transcripts of the New York and San Francisco roundtables are now available online.

 Apr 27, 2016 - Notice of Location Change for California Public Roundtables